 - While the dal cooks, cut your veggies.
 Once dal is cooked, add the veggies and sambar powder, mix and pressure cook for 1 more whistle.
 Let the steam release naturally again.

 - In the mean while make the tadka.
-In a seperate pan heat oil and once hot add the mustard seeds.
+In a separate pan heat oil and once hot add the mustard seeds.
 Once they splutter add the cumin seeds.
 Switch off the flame and add the rest of the ingredients like curry leaves, red chillies and red chilli powder.
 Stir everything good.

 - Soak the tamarind in hot water for about 10 mins and squeeze and strain to get the pulp.
-Add the Tadka to the veggies and dal along with tamarind pulp and simmer for 10-15 mins.
+Add the Tadka to the veggies and dal along with tamarind pulp , cilantro and simmer for 10-15 mins.

 - Wash the toor dal 3-4 times until the water runs clear.
 Let it soak for 10-30 mins.
 If you are doing Pot in pot (PIP) with rice, wash your rice 3-4 times (in the vessel inserts itself) until the water runs clear and let them soak too until you prep rest of the ingredients.